crazoter/Obsidian/MattLeeThoughts/Meta (README INSIDE)/Tag Directory.md

 #algorithms: Stuff on computational algorithms, time and space complexity stuff

 #meta: Stuff that should be omitted from the graph view; usually pertains to meta things that are metadata (e.g. this note).

+#exploration: stuff related to searching (for more knowledge)

+#debugging: stuff related to debugging (often very situational)